wunderlins/protohand/doc/README.txt

         Variable substitution is available for environment variables and URI query parameters.
-The URI query parameters are represented in the following format in the cmd value: `${param_name}` which will correspond to the query parameter `?param_name=value` and be expanded to `value`.
+The URI query parameters are represented in the following format in the cmd value: `${param_name}` which will corespond to the query parameter `?param_name=value` and be expanded to `value`.
 If the query variable cannot be found, the proram will abort.